-This page explains the methodology behind the Consultancy Blueprint, the AI Operations Assessment, and the CRM & Customer Maturity diagnostic.
+The methodology covers five areas: deterministic scoring, methodology versioning, programme generation, evidence mapping, and reassessment.
+This page explains how each works.
 It does not reveal the scoring algorithms or weighting rules, which are proprietary.
-It describes the thinking behind each tool so that users understand what they are getting and why it works the way it does.
+It describes the thinking behind the system so that users understand what they are getting and why it works the way it does.

-The engine is designed to surface structural problems, not to validate decisions already made.
-If the model does not work, the diagnostic says so clearly and explains why.
+The system is designed to find structural gaps, not to confirm decisions already made.
+If the model does not work, the output says so clearly and explains why.

 A composite score from 0 to 100 measuring the structural viability of the consultancy model you are building.